leaf-node/open_alert_viewer/README.md

 1. For down host checks, you should also make sure that alerts are labeled with the custom label: `oav_type:` `ping` or `icmp`.

-This app parses any labels set by Prometheus in a case sensitive way.
+This app parses any labels set by Prometheus in a case-sensitive way.

 When setting up your account in the app, enter the base address of your Alertmanager service, not Prometheus itself.